michellejlin/lava/README.md

 # Installation
 **Before you get started**

-Although we have a script that wil do the bulk of the installation for you - this script requires a few things.
+Although we have a script that will do the bulk of the installation for you - this script requires a few things.

 1. Mac or Linux operating system.
 2. An Internet connection.